Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 More specifically 38% of men and 45% of women with sex addictions have a venereal disease at any given time.

-Only 5% of sex addicts report to have recovered from the addiction after going into rehab.
+Only 5% of sex addicts report having recovered from the addiction after going into rehab.
 This does not mean, that 95% relapse into a negative addiction, however.
 Most addicts learn to live with their addiction and control it.

-Recovering from sex addiction is obviously though, as the numbers show that 72% of all the sex addicts who joins rehab will have a relapse within the first 6 months of joining.
+Recovering from sex addiction is though, as the numbers show that 72% of all the sex addicts who join rehab will have a relapse within the first 6 months of joining.

 in 1993 the American Psychiatric Association removed the diagnostic indicator for sexual addiction from the DSM-IV.
 It was later reintroduced in 2014 with the DSM-IV-TR.

-Sex addiction will typically cause deeply rooted conflicts, negative emotions and have a a big impact on the addicts partner.
+Sex addiction will typically cause deeply rooted conflicts, and negative emotions and have a big impact on the addict’s partner.
 Equally worrying is the fact that 60% of women developed an eating disorder after discovering the actions of a partner with a sexual addiction.

 • 72% of sex addicts were physically abused as a child